CHM Undergrads - Semester Project, Peer Review, Generative AI Guidelines

 Undergraduate research credit students will participate in a peer review of project outlines and a peer review of project drafts.
 This allows you to receive feedback before turning in your final submission.
 You will be assigned 2 outlines and 2 drafts to review and provide feedback.
 More information can be found on Canvas.

-• Note: Senior thesis and URS students are not required to participate in the peer review process, but are welcome to do so.
+• Note: Senior Thesis and URS students are not required to participate in the peer review process but are welcome to do so.
 If you are a senior thesis or URS student and would like to participate in the peer review process, please contact jane.lambert@wisc.edu

-ChatGPT Guidelines
+Plagiarism Guidelines

 Key Learning Outcomes